unisonweb/unison/unison-src/transcripts/error-messages.output.md

     - A watch expression, like > a + 1
     - An `ability` declaration, like ability Foo where ...
     - A `type` declaration, like structural type Optional a = None | Some a
-    - A `namespace` declaration, like namespace Seq where ...

 ```